Annausername/fashion-news/README.md

 To Sign out user will be asked to confirm an action. ![view](https://github.com/Annausername/fashion-news/blob/main/media/logout.png)
 [Back to top](#contents)

+The UI/UX (User Interface/User Experience) is an essential aspect of any project, including Fashionista, and it still requires major input.

 ## **Technologies**
 ### **Languages and Frameworks**
   - [Python](https://www.python.org/)